TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 The proposed implementation would operate on a public blockchain and would be backed by Ether.
 The community currency is 100% backed by reserves, in this case ETH, which are locked into a verified on-chain collateral - The reserve is leveraged into a credit supply, which automatically mints new tokens via a bonding curve smart-contract, a concept originally developed by Eyal Hertzog which he calls the Bancor Protocol.
 These tokens are essentially a share of the common's economy using them.

 We included a "DAO Tax" implementation to the token contract.
-Whenever the token is minted from the token's smart contract or transferred between addresses, an amount of tokens is allocated automatically to a communal pool which governed by the DAO (TrojanPool.sol). the token contract also implements a "redistribution tax", a similar mechanism that awards all token holders.
+Whenever the token is minted from the token's smart contract or transferred between addresses, an amount of tokens is allocated automatically to a community pool which governed by the DAO (TrojanPool.sol). the token contract also implements a "redistribution tax", a similar mechanism that awards all token holders.

 ## Motivation
 Collaborative networks of artist-run, creative communities, and non-commercial initiatives that operate outside institutional frameworks provide an important ground for experimentation, innovation and artistic expression.
 This is certainly the case for Athens, where the recent past of capital controls and economic uncertainties has led to the closing-down of commercial gallery spaces and the emergence of collaborative networks of support between artist-organised intiatives.
 However, such initiatives struggle to achieve sustainable methods to support their practices despite having active and dedicated communities who care.
 The underfunding and privatization of art as a public goods has led to an unsustainable community funding model.